 Exactis breached compromising data for 340 million users

-Yahoo and Gmail’s authentication security hacked
+Yahoo and Gmail’s authentication security was hacked.

 150 million Under Armor user accounts breached

-Under Armor owns the MyFitnessPal mobile app that allows user to keep track of the calories they ingest every day and then compare intake to their exercise levels.
+Under Armor owns the MyFitnessPal mobile app that allows the user to track the calories they ingest every day and then compare intake to their exercise levels.
 A breach in 2018 caused user data of more than 150 million users to be compromised.
 The stolen data included usernames, email addresses, and passwords.

 Many other attacks have targeted companies providing different services and which are in various industries.
-As shown in the examples above, cybercriminals target any sector, ranging from healthcare, finance, communication, to health and fitness.
+As shown in the examples above, cybercriminals target any sector, ranging from healthcare, finance, communication to health and fitness.
 Cyber actors don’t target a specific company or industry, but they instead aim where systems are most vulnerable.
 Any organization can be a target, and this makes cybersecurity to be critical than ever before.

-Cyberattacks can negatively impact your business
+Cyberattacks can negatively impact your business.

 The above examples are a clear indication that cyberattacks have a direct negative impact on the victim.
 A business without effective cybersecurity solutions can be a victim of cyberattacks.
 The significant effect caused by cybercrime is the economic impact.
 An attacked company can;

-- Lose its intellectual properties and corporate information which are critically important to the company’s success.
+- Lose its intellectual properties and corporate information, which are critically important to the company’s success.

-- Lose intellectual property meaning that the affected organization cannot claim ownership of its services or products.
+- Lose intellectual property, meaning that the affected organization cannot claim ownership of its services or products.

 - Be unable to continue with business operations due to system downtime or in the case of ransomware attacks.

-How your business can be cybersecure
+How your business can be cyber secure

 1. Create cyber awareness